ezzabuzaid/Testing-Workshop/slides.md

 # Post Talk

-- When to write unit test?
+- When to write a unit test?
-- When not to write unit test?
+- When not to write a unit test?
 - Disadvantages.
 - Code Coverage.
 - Best Practices.
-- Consistancy.
+- Consistency.
 - FAQ.
 - Discussion!